 Since the onset of economic reform in the late 1970s, China has gone from one of the poorest economies in the world to being a middle-income country.
 The main source of this growth has been the expansion of the non-state sector (Zhu (2012)), especially in manufacturing.
-While the non-state sector has experienced a rapid expansion at the national level, the growth has been highly uneven with significant differences across regions and localities.
-By the mid-1990s, this was reflected in sizable local differences in productivity, wages, and the number and size of non-state enterprises (NSOE).
-Subsequently, these differences between localities in the non-state sector began to disappear, and from the mid-1990s we observe a remarkably rapid economic convergence between localities, not only in value added per worker in non-state firms, but also in TFP, capital per worker, and wage rates.
+While the non-state sector has experienced rapid expansion at the national level, the growth has been highly uneven with significant differences across regions and localities.
+By the mid-1990s, this was reflected in sizeable local differences in productivity, wages, and the number and size of non-state enterprises (NSOE).
+Subsequently, differences between localities in the non-state sector began to disappear and from the mid-1990s China experienced a remarkably rapid economic convergence between localities, not only in value added per worker in non-state firms, but also in TFP, capital per worker, and wage rates.
+Moreover, the performance of non-state firms improved significantly more in areas where employment in state-owned firms declined faster.

-The purpose of this paper is to examine this convergence process through the lens of a macroeconomic model where the distribution and selection of firms matter for productive efficiency.
+The purpose of this paper is to examine the initial dispersion and subsequent convergence in the performance of the non-state sector through the lens of a macro-economic model where the distribution and selection of firms matter for productive efficiency.
 In particular, we use this framework as an accounting device to determine which factors drove the initial dispersion across locations and the subsequent changes.
 The theoretical framework is motivated by the empirical observation that the creation and selection of new firms in China's non-state sector have been the most important source of productivity and output growth in the manufacturing sector (Brandt, Van Biesebroeck and Zhang (2012)).

-In principle, any one of a number of factors might be responsible for differences in new firm creation and growth between regions.
-In addition to differences in local endowments - e.g. human capital and market access - distortions in local capital and output markets might also be important.
-Indeed, differences in access to capital and the distortions, taxes, and subsidies imposed by local governments figure prominently in many narratives about China's development (cf. Huang (2003)).
-Differences across firms and, possibly, locations in the distribution of distortions are also the focus of the literature arguing that misallocation of factor inputs can explain an important share of differences in productivity across countries and firms (Restuccia and Rogerson (2008)).
+A number of factors might be responsible for differences in new firm creation and growth between regions, including human capital differences and distortions, taxes, and subsidies imposed by local governments (cf. Huang (2003)).
 To quantify the role of various channels we construct a Hopenhayn (1992) and Melitz (2003) model, extended to allow three distortions.
 Following Hsieh and Klenow (2009) we allow for capital and output wedges.
 These wedges are prefecture-specific.
 In addition, we introduce a novel entry barrier which may differ across locations.
 This entry barrier takes the form of a probability that potential entrepreneurs who would like to enter will be allowed to operate.
 We solve the general equilibrium model analytically and show that the model aggregates.
 Namely, the underlying wedges can be derived using data on average wage rates and aggregate allocations of output, capital, and employment in a prefecture.
 Thus, by construction these wedges can account for the observed aggregate allocations in a given prefecture.

 The three distortions affect the economy through different mechanisms.
-Increasing any of the distortions will lower the equilibrium wage rate in a prefecture.
-The mechanism is that larger distortions will lower the entry rate of new firms and thereby lower the demand for workers.
+Increasing any of the distortions will lower the equilibrium wage rate in a prefecture through lowering the entry rate of new firms and thereby lowering the demand for workers.
 However, the distortions have differential effects on aggregate prefecture TFP.
 Larger output and capital distortions imply that only the most productive firms will choose to operate.
 This positive selection of entrants induces an increase in aggregate TFP.
-In contrast, larger entry barriers will lower the productivity threshold for entering firms due to lower equilibrium wage.
+In contrast, larger entry barriers will lower the productivity threshold for entering firms due to lower equilibrium wages.
 This creates negative selection and, hence, lower aggregate TFP.
 Thus, the entry barrier is the only distortion that can cause a positive correlation between wages and aggregate TFP across locations and over time.
 This turns out to be a key feature of the data.